Does interesting work eliminate our imposter syndrome and bring genius?

 Preparation does not guarantee success, but a lack of proper lifestyle will almost always lead to failure.

-My entrepreneur friend became very successful and rich in a short time.
+My entrepreneur friend became very successful and rich in a short time, unfortunately, he died prematurely due to illness.

 He died of complications of atherosclerosis.